 Some of the lab techniques and technologies offered at Fakih IVF include:

 EmbryoScope is a new and revolutionary incubator with a built-in camera that takes periodical pictures of embryos as they grow.
 Previously, embryos were monitored once at fertilization and again on the day of embryo transfer, leaving out essential details on the growth pattern of the embryo.

 What Are The Advantages Of EmbryoScope?

-- Enhanced selection of embryos improves the rate of successful pregnancy.
+- An enhanced selection of embryos improves the rate of a successful pregnancy.